section-engineering-education/engineering-education/articles/plagiarism-detection/index.md

 layout: engineering-education
 status: TODO
 published: TODO
-slug: Plagirsim detection
+slug: Plagiarism detection
-title: Plagarism Detection
+title: Plagiarism Detection
-description: Plagarism Detection is how one can compare two documents and find out how simular they are.
-This article explores one of the more basic algorithms in finding the simularity of a document.
+description: Plagiarism Detection is how one can compare two documents and find out how similar they are.
+This article explores one of the more basic algorithms in finding the similarity of a document.
 author: earl-potters
 date: 2020-05-19T00:00:00-07:00
 topics: []